-Subordinated liabilities are valued at fair value under Solvency II, but valued at amortised cost in the financial statements, which results in a NOK 8 million lower valuation in the solvency balance sheet.
+Subordinated liabilities are valued at fair value under Solvency II, but valued at amortised cost in the financial statements, which results in a NOK 39 million higher valuation in the solvency balance sheet.
 See also Chapter E.1 Own Funds.